resilient-http/resilient-server/README.md

 The stored servers are persisted as volatile data (in-memory).
 After a server restart is required data re-registering

 It was designed to be used for testing, demo and development proposals with resilient based applications.
-For production environments, see the [Hydra](http://innotech.github.io/hydra) project
+For production environments, consider using [Consul](https://www.consul.io).

 Additionally it implements full CORS support for direct browser consumption